 The urge to do the wrong thing at the worst possible time.

 The imp of the perverse is the phenomenon where you have the urge to do the wrong thing at the worst possible time.
 The name comes from the 1845 Edgar Allan Poe story of the same name which is part essay part short story.
-Poe lays out his theory that humans sometimes have a destructive drive that works against their best interests.
+Poe lays out his theory that humans sometimes have a destructive drive that works against their own best interests.
 It then goes on to be a short story of murder (as Poe stories tend to do).

 What if I …

-Like the imps of folklore, or maybe the cartoon devil on your shoulder, we each have a mischievous side that tells us to do something wrong just because we can.
-It can be something benign like the urge to shout in a quiet concert hall, or maybe to throw a coin off the top of a building, to jump out and scare someone, or maybe to tip over a carefully arranged stack of cans in the grocery store.
-Sometimes the ideas are more dangerous like thinking about driving your car off the road, pushing someone, etc. We don’t do it, but that little thought pops up sometimes.
+Like the imps of folklore, or maybe a cartoon devil on your shoulder, we each have a mischievous side that tells us to do something wrong just because we can.
+It can be benign things such as the urge to shout in a quiet concert hall, or maybe to throw a coin off the top of a building, to jump out and scare someone, or maybe to tip over a carefully arranged stack of cans in the grocery store.
+Sometimes the ideas are more dangerous such as the urge to drive your car off the road, to push someone off a train platform, etc. We don’t do it, but that little thought pops up sometimes.

 A special kind of imp of the perverse is the French concept of “L’appel du vide” or “the call of the void”, where you stand at the edge of a precipice and think “I could just jump right over the edge” but then quickly back away.
 Studies of L’appel du vide (aka High Place Phenomenon) suggest that it isn’t suicidal – quite the opposite.
 Researchers believe that this is your brain warning you to be careful.
 It’s driven by a desire to continue living rather than the other way around.